sawal-timsina/enforcer/README.md

 ```

 ### Setting Default Time
-Time can be set to a custom value by default in the format "YYYY-MM-DD HH;MM;SS +TZHH:TZMM"
+Time can be set to a custom value by default in the format "YYYY-MM-DD HH:MM:SS +TZHH:TZMM"

 You can also set default to the current time using timeNow.
 Time before and after current date can be done using a semantic addition like `timeNow-1_day` or `timeNow+10_days`

 ```
 type Coupon struct {
-    ValidFrom    time.Time  `enforce:"default:2023-06-15 00;00;00 +5;45"`
+    ValidFrom    time.Time  `enforce:"default:2023-06-15 00:00:00 +5:45"`
     ActivatedAt  time.Time  `enforce:"default:timeNow"`
     NotifyAt     time.Time  `enforce:"default:timeNow+1_minute"`
     NextCoupon   time.Time  `enforce:"default:timeNow+30_minutes"`
     ExpiresAt    time.Time  `enforce:"default:timeNow+5_days"`
 }
 ```

-Note that you must use semicolons `;` instead of `:` while referring to time and timezone offsets because of the way tag parsing in Go works.

 ### Prohibited Fields